pwlopez/ml-template/README.md

 All of the data processing scripts are here.
 Add all of the preferred processing steps to the subsections listed in the main file.

 - #### Contents:
-    ##### Cleaning
+    ##### cleaning.py
     - Put all the code used for cleaning the data in this file.
 This is not called in the training pipeline so it can be empty and is a placeholder to put any tranformative code.

-#### Exploration
+    ##### exploration.py
     - This file can be used for the EDA process.
 It isn't a requirement as many people prefer using Jupyter notebooks but it is available.

-#### Preprocessing
+    ##### preprocessing.py
     - This file is called in the training pipeline and must NOT be left empty.
 Add all the transformation functions to this file to prepare data for training.

 ### Model

 Here we build our model.
 In this folder you should put any scripts, configs, etc for constructing your model.
 Additionally include the model training and validation scripts.

+- #### Contents:
+    ##### train.py
+    - This file is used to initiate model training.
+This is called form the training pipeline and therefore it's important to put all the required code in the specified locations.

+    ###### AWS:
+    * In order to run training jobs on AWS Sagemaker, we need:
+        - container image
+            * training script, which holds that actual model training steps and will vary depending on model used.
+        - training script
+            * this is to initiate the training job via the Sagemaker SDK and boto3 SDK.
+        - shell script
+            * this script accepts AWS credentials as input to build and push the container image to AWS ECR
+        - dockerfile
+            * blueprint for buidling the container image

+    * Currently, only AWS is supported for training jobs.
+Other options include Github runners (paid) and self hosted runners on preferred hyperscaler

+    ##### validate.py
+    - Validate the model with held out data.

+    ##### app.py
+    -

+    ##### dockerfile
+    -

 #### Train
 - This script is called from the training pipeline.
 It will initiate model training in the specified destination.